-Having a car does make things a little easier, especially if you’re planning on taking a day trip out of the city.
+Having a car does make things a little easier, especially if you’re planning on taking a day trip out of the city to visit one of Portland’s waterfalls or hikes.
 In fact, if you are heading to Mt.
 Hood and don’t want to book a tour, having a car is a must.
 But a car can also be more hassle than it’s worth for a long weekend in Portland, especially downtown.

 When to Visit Portland

-Portland has something to offer regardless of the season.
-In winter, the snow will fall and in fall the foliage is breath-taking.
+Portland is one of the best places in Oregon and has something to offer regardless of the season.
+In winter, the snow will fall and in fall the foliage is breathtaking.
 However, the spring and summer months (anywhere between March and August) are still the best time to spend 3 days in Portland.

 In the spring, Portland erupts with cherry blossoms that rival Tokyo’s hanami season.
 The cherry blossoms are on every street and transform Portland into a wonderland of vibrant pinks and whites.
 Combining this spectacle with a visit to Portland Japanese Garden makes spring in Portland better than spring in any other US city.